-With a craving for something hot, we stopped at this great little country store with a hidden coffee shop in the back called Cushman Market deep in the woods, in Cushman Village.
-They had the most amazing caramel apple cider I’ve ever tasted, and every type of coffee you could imagine.
-I said “this is so good” pretty much every time I took a sip and Patrick just kept nodding his head like the supportive guy he is.
-I also ate a lemon coconut cupcake, but shhhh….don’t tell MyFitnessPal.
+With a craving for something hot, we stopped at this great little country store with a hidden coffee shop in the back called Cushman Market deep in the woods of Cushman Village.
+They had the most amazing caramel apple cider I’ve ever tasted, and every type of coffee you can imagine.
+I said “This is so good” pretty much every time I took a sip, and Patrick just kept nodding his head like the supportive guy he is.
+I also ate a lemon coconut cupcake, but, shhhh … don’t tell MyFitnessPal.

 It was getting late, so we decided to head straight to Black Birch in Southampton.
 You probably haven’t heard of them before, because they just opened their doors this spring … but the locals definitely have – they’re almost completely out of wine!

 We visited them for the first time in October when we did the Western Massachusetts Wine Trail for the first time.
-Western MA isn’t exactly known for their wine, unless you’re talking about fruit wines (tomato, even!).
+Western Mass isn’t exactly known for its wine, unless you’re talking about fruit wines (tomato, even!).
 During that trip, we found a couple we liked, but Black Birch knocked them all out of the park.

 It didn’t take us long to drink the bottles of Cab Franc that we bought last time.
 In fact, we tried to shoot a #WineWednesday video with it, but I got a little drunk waiting for Pat to set up the shoot and the video basically consisted of me ranting about Internet privacy.
 Patrick made other excuses about why we couldn’t use the video, but I’m pretty sure that’s why.

-So anyway, we decided that Black Birch wine needed to be our wine for the holidays.
-And not just because we were “shopping local” but because it’s really, really good.
+We decided that Black Birch wine needed to be our wine for the holidays.
+And not just because we were “shopping local,” but because it’s really, really good.
 Think caramel and butterscotch from their Cab Franc.